k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Maintenance/Fabric Space Upgrade.md

 **Prerequisites:**
 - Ensure you have kubectl access to the Kubernetes cluster.
-- Backup existing configuration and data as required.
+- Back up existing configuration and data as required.
 - Check that the code is correctly committed and pushed to the Git repository.
 - Verify the current state of the deployment and pods.